 Power, Richard Heinberg’s most ambitious book to date, explores how Homo sapiens—one species among millions—became powerful enough to threaten a mass extinction and disrupt the Earth’s climate.
-Why have we developed so many ways of oppressing one another?
-Can we change our relationship with power to avert ecological catastrophe, reduce social inequality, and stave off collapse?
-These questions—and their answers—will determine our fate.

 Award-winning journalist Matthieu Auzanneau deftly traces how oil became a national and then global addiction, outlines the enormous consequences of that addiction, sheds new light on major historical and contemporary figures, and raises new questions about the conventional history of oil.
 Foreword by Richard Heinberg.

 The Community Resilience Reader combines a fresh look at the challenges humanity faces in the 21st century, the essential tools of resilience science, and the wisdom of activists, scholars, and analysts working with community issues on the ground.

 The transition to clean energy will not be a simple matter of replacing fossil fuels with renewables.
 Our Renewable Future is a clear-eyed and urgent guide to this transformation.